-l.
-Nothing can reduce a player below Level 1, although card effects might reduce a player's or a monster's combat strength (p.
-3) below 1.

-2. You go up a level after combat only if you kill a monster.

-3. You cannot collect rewards for defeating a monster (e.g., Treasure, levels) in the middle of a combat.
-You must finish the fight before gaining any rewards.

-4. You must kill a monster to reach Level 10, and you cannot force another player to help you do it.
+- 1. Nothing can reduce a player below Level 1, although card effects might reduce a player's or a monster's combat strength below 1. - 2.
+You go up a level after combat only if you kill a monster. - 3.
+You cannot collect rewards for defeating a monster in the middle of a combat.
+You must finish the fight before gaining any rewards. - 4.
+You must kill a monster to reach Level 10.

 Any other disputes should be settled by loud arguments, with the owner of the game having the last word.
-You could also read the Munchkin FAQ and errata pages at munchkin.game, or start a discussion at forums.sjgames.com/munchkin... unless it's more fun to argue.
+You could also read the Munchkin FAQ and errata pages at munchkin.sjgames.com, or start a discussion at forums.sjgames.com.